Proliferating Nematic That Collectively Senses an Anisotropic Substrate: Signatures of Collective Alignment Mechanism

+Hence both flow alignment ($\sim\lambda$) and density-gradient driven alignment ($\sim \chi$) contribute to ordering to first order in the friction anisotropy, $\epsilon$, but the $\chi$-term scales as $\rho_0^2$ while the flow-alignment contribution scales as $\rho_\mathrm{J}^{}-\rho$ due to the dependence of $\lambda$ on $\rho$.
+For the initial Gaussian mound where densities are generally above the I--N transition density but less than the jamming density, the $\chi$-term will be stronger than the flow-alignment term.
+We once again stress that here, unlike in previous literature, flow-alignment is generated by anisotropic density gradients not by deviatoric active stresses.}

-Next we looked for asymmetry in density gradients in x (direction of substrate's broken symmetry) versus y directions in experiments as well as simulations with asymmetric friction.
+Next we looked for asymmetry in density gradients along the $x$- versus $y$-direction in experiments as well as simulations with asymmetric friction.
 We find that in experiments on nematic substrates the asymmetry in gradients is consistently present at all densities (see red dots in Fig.~\ref{fig:gradient_asymmetry}(c)).
 However, in experiments on isotropic substrates the asymmetry averages out to zero across experiments (see one set of blue stars above 1 and another below 1 in Fig.~\ref{fig:gradient_asymmetry}(c)).
 In simulations with asymmetric friction ($\epsilon=0.4$) the asymmetry gradually increases but is consistently higher than experiments.